 Tip: You can ask teachers for assignments in advance to ensure that kids aren’t missing out or having too much to come back to.
 There is always down time when you’re traveling to get caught up on stuff.

 If you are not too familiar with Disneyland and its annual pass situations this might sound strange.
-There are different types of passes that Southern California residents and Beyond can purchase.
-Each pass has a different set of blackout dates during which they cannot use their passes for the parks.
+There are different types of passes that Southern California residents and beyond can purchase.
+Each pass, or Key, has a different set of blackout dates during which they cannot use their passes for the parks.
 If you research the dates when the most number of passes are blacked out you may hit the jackpot for being at the park with a smaller crowd than usual.

 True, blackout dates exist because that’s when more people want to be at Disneyland or Disney’s California Adventure, but keeping in mind vacationers philosophies about missing crowds and knowing it’s busy paired with restrictions on passes and you will find the perfect balance of small crowds and swift lines.